UberNick/CodeableGenericBug/README.md

 Three scenarios are tested in the following order:

 1. A reference scenario of using a Codable wrapper object.
-2. A broken scenario that re-uses the Codable wrapper object, but with a generic reference on the inner struct
+2. A broken scenario that re-uses the Codable wrapper object, but with a generically-typed object in the inner struct
-3. A workaround scenario that successfully uses generic wrappers, but does so by not defining the inner struct inline
+3. A workaround scenario that successfully uses generic wrappers, but does so by not using an inline struct definition

 ## Comparisons